jyaconelli/Mytharchiver/docs/canonical-categories.md

      - Support streaming/batched construction for large `|P|` to avoid loading the whole matrix in memory; store sparse matrices when most entries are 0.
      - Normalize weights per collaborator (e.g., divide by number of points they labeled) if trust weighting is enabled.
      - Emit diagnostics (missing categories, duplicate assignments) so analytics teams can catch data quality issues before optimization steps run.
-     - Provide an interface layer (`MatrixProvider`) so algorithm modes can request `A` or `W` with specific options (e.g., normalized, pruned, filtered to subset of plot points).
+     - Provide an interface layer (`MatrixProvider`) so algorithm modes can request `A` or `W` with specific options (e.g., normalized, pruned, filtered to subset of plot points). _Implemented via `src/lib/matrixProvider.ts` with tests covering assignment-only and assignment+agreement preparation (2025-11-12)._
 3. **Metric Library**
    - Create reusable purity, entropy, coverage, agreement-gain calculators.
    - Ensure they ingest generic `plotPoint → canonicalCategory` mappings so every algorithm mode can share them.